Baptism at St. Mary Immaculate

 Register as a Parishioner

 To have your child baptized at St. Mary Immaculate, you must be a member of the parish.
-If you are not a member of the parish, you must attend a Welcoming and Registration session, which takes place most Sunday mornings at 10:15 am.
-Please see a list of dates of when registration will not take place.
+If you are not a member of the parish, you must register.
+Please click here for registration information.

 Register for a Baptism Prep Class

 Once you have registered as a parishioner, call the Parish Office and sign up for a Baptism Prep Class.
-We have many classes to choose from, mostly taking place in the evening.
-For the dates for our 2019 Baptism Prep Classes, click here
+For the immediate future, we will be holding baptism classes via Zoom.

 Schedule the Baptism